CTF-Citadel/challenges/Pcap_Pandemonium/README.md

 Task:

 ```
-Find anything that you mind find suspicios
+Find anything that you mind find suspicious
 ```

 Flag Format: